cozis/Noja/README.md

 ```

 ## Supported platforms
-I wrote it on a linux machine, but there should be very few places where a linux host is assumed, so it should be very easy to port.
+I wrote it on a linux machine, but there should be very few places where a linux host is assumed.
+It should be very easy to port.

 ## Development state
 The interpreter is fully functional, but lots of built-in functions that one would expect still need to be implemented.
 Unfortunately, I feel like this requires much more work than what it's worth at the moment.